 “I am drawn to immigration law because of its complexity and its expanding reach in people’s everyday lives.
 My experience working for the U.S. government allows me to bridge the gap between the private and public sectors to develop immigration solutions that fulfill my clients’ needs while also satisfying the requirements of the public sector.”

-As a Partner in our San Francisco office and a vital member of BAL’s Government Strategies team, Kelli is at the forefront of immigration government policy, trailblazing with creative tactics to meet even the most urgent contemporary matters.
+As a Partner and head of the San Francisco office and a vital member of BAL’s Government Strategies team, Kelli is at the forefront of immigration government policy, trailblazing with creative tactics to meet even the most urgent contemporary matters.

 From complex cases requiring strategic government interaction to broad policy initiatives that involve sensitive political dynamics, Kelli successfully leverages her extensive background in government, her technical expertise and her passion for advocacy to help U.S. businesses access global talent and remain in compliance with the complicated web of employer immigration obligations.